ramico/MDs/Node.js/redux/readme.md

 #### usage

-> Thunk is higher order function returning a higher order function to implement async action *code parts as follows*
+> Thunk is action creator returning a higher order function to implement async logic *code parts as follows*

 ```js